Shatterbrain/nwnxee-docker-template/README.md

 **Rename the configuration files**

 Modify the config files - `grafana.env`, `nwserver.env`.
-Remember to replace YOUR_EXTERNAL_IP in NWN_NWSYNCURL with the external IP address of your machine.
+Remember to replace `YOUR_EXTERNAL_IP` in `NWN_NWSYNCURL` with the external IP address of your machine.
+To find the external IP of your current machine easily, you can visit ipchicken.com.

 **Add your files**